jeffpar/pcjs.v1/_posts/2015-02-22-compaq-deskpro-386.md

 ---

-I finally dumped the [COMPAQ DeskPro 386/16 ROMs](/devices/pcx86/rom/compaq/deskpro386/) from the motherboard I bought on ebay last year, so I'm ready to begin adding 80386 support to PCx86.
+I finally dumped the [COMPAQ DeskPro 386/16 ROMs](/devices/pcx86/rom/compaq/deskpro386/) from the motherboard I bought on eBay last year, so I'm ready to begin adding 80386 support to PCx86.

 I'd also like to locate a copy of the "COMPAQ DeskPro 386 Technical Reference Guide, Volumes 1 and 2".
 It's not hard to find COMPAQ Maintenance and Service guides online, but their Technical Reference guides are much rarer, perhaps because